krueger-christian/mam/README.md

 ## Acknowledgement

 Many thanks to Dr.-Ing.
-Jan-Niklas Voigt-Antons, Tanja Kojic, Martin Josef Burghardt, Alina Dorsch, Katharina Erben, Christof Grumpelt, Christopher Hyna, Lena Manger, Urszula Przybylska, Tina Schüler and Peter Schwartz for the discussions.
+Jan-Niklas Voigt-Antons, Tanja Kojic, Martin Josef Burghardt, Alina Dorsch, Katharina Erben, Christof Grumpelt, Christopher Hyna, Lena Manger, Urszula Przybylska, Tina Schüler and Peter Schwartz for the discussions.
 In addition, Natalie Romero and her team for providing the PAM cartoons as well as the DEAP research team for granting access to their database, which both, cartoons and database, were essential for the development and the validation experiment.
 Finally, many thanks to all the volunteers who took part in the online study and the experiment, and to all the author's friends and family who helped to recruit test subjects.